etiquettestartshere/effectivetray/README.md

 Allows users to use the damage tray for selected tokens that they own, and for targeted tokens (either that they own, or ones they don't own with a setting).
 User ability to use the damage tray is on by default, but unless the relevant setting is selected, they cannot damage targets.

 ## Settings
-- **Transfer to Target**: Allow users to transfer effects to targets with right click (on by default).
+- **Transfer to Target**: Allow users to transfer effects to targets they do not own (on by default).
-- **Legacy Targeting for Effects**: Apply effects to target with right click, rather than the target source control (on by default).
-- **Damage Target**: Allow users to damage targets (that they don't own) with the damage tray (off by default).
+- **Damage Target**: Allow users to damage targets that they don't own with the damage tray (off by default).
 - **Delete Instead of Refresh**: Attempting to transfer an effect to an actor that has it already will delete it rather than refreshing its duration (off by default).
 - **Filtering** based on actor type, permissions, and token disposition.
 This prevents users from seeing and interacting with effects of certain origins, depending on GM preference (no filtering is performed by default).
 - **Use Default Trays**: Adds settings (off by default) to use the default effects and damage trays.
 Only the features *below* this setting will function if a given tray is in its default mode.